-Major requirements: 40-51 credit hours are required, plus education course work as necessary.
-Students must choose a track in athletic training, exercise science, sport management, or teaching physical education K-12.
+Major requirements: 40-51 credit hours are required, plus education course work if applicable.
+Students must choose a major in athletic training, exercise science, sport management, or teaching physical education K-12.
+Additional requirements for B.S. degree: A student may earn a B.S. in Athletic Training or Exercise Science by fulfilling the B.A. requirements for the major and taking the following support courses: - a.
+MTH 152 - b.
+PSY 250 - c.
+PSY 255 - d.
+PHY 141 and 142 or CHM 141 and 142 - e.
+One of the following: PSY 210, 220, or 230.

-Minor requirements: A minimum of 19 credit hours are required.
-Most minors require more than 19 credit hours.
-Minors are available in coaching, health education, physical education, and wellness.
-Other minors are recommended for sport management majors.

 Unless specifically required for an HPE major, HPE activity courses (HPE 100-135) do not count toward the major or minor or toward the maximum number of credits allowed in HPE.

-Teaching Physical Education: K-12 Certification Program

-The job potential is the greatest with this certificate.
-The student can teach physical education at the elementary, middle, or secondary school level.
+Teaching Physical Education Major: K-12 Certification Program A typical student will need 135.25-141.25 total credit hours to complete this degree.
+Upon completion of the Teaching Physical Education major, the student will be certified to teach physical education at the elementary, middle, or secondary level.
 A maximum of 51 credit hours in HPE is allowed.

-HPE 121 Wellness

-HPE 137 First Aid

-BIO 147 Anatomy and Physiology

-EDN 300 General Middle/High School Methods

-EDN 310 Elementary Physical Education Methods

-EDN 311 Practicum in Elementary Physical Education

-HPE 247 Human Anatomy

-HPE 250 Sport Management

-HPE 255 Teaching/Coaching Team Sports

-HPE 257 Teaching/Coaching Individual Sports

-HPE 276 Techniques and Methods of Teaching Rhythmic Movement

-HPE 279 Introduction to Water Safety

-HPE 290 Techniques and Methods of Teaching Physical Education to

-the Exceptional Child

-HPE 300 Curriculum Design in Physical Education

-HPE 310 Measurement and Evaluation in Physical Education

-HPE 317 Kinesiology

-HPE 331 Curriculum Development, Methods and Evaluation in Health and Physical Education

-HPE 347 Physiology of Exercise -or-

-HPE 195 Motor Learning and Human Motion

-At least 2 electives from HPE 100-135 or equivalent, for a total of at least 4 credit hours, to a maximum of 8 credit hours.
-HPE 121 does not count toward this requirement.
+HPE 106 Introduction to Teaching Physical Educat tion -- ------ HPE 137 First Aid or certification HPE 195 Motor Learning and Development HPE 200 Methods of Teaching Outdoor and Adventure Education HPE 247 Human Anatomy HPE 255 Methods of Teaching Team Sports HPE 257 Methods of Teaching Individual Sports HPE 276 Methods of Teaching Rhythmic Movement HPE 279 Introduction to Water Safety or WSI/Lifeguard Certification HPE 290 Methods of Teaching Adapted Physical Education HPE 311 Methods of Teaching Fitness Education HPE 312 Methods and Evaluation in Physical Education I HPE 314 Curriculum Design and Administration in Physical Education HPE 317 Kinesiology BIO 147 Anatomy and Physiology At least one elective from HPE 100-135 or equivalent, for a total of at least two credit hours, to a maximum of eight credit hours.
+HPE 120 and HPE 121 do not count toward this requirement.
 Additional requirements: